WTFAcademy/WTF-zk/Languages/en/02_Prime/readme.md

   - basic
   - prime number
 ---
-# WTF zk Tutorial Lesson 2: Prime Number Basics
+# WTF zk Tutorial Lecture 2: Prime Number Basics

 Welcome to the second lesson of the WTF zk tutorial series!
 In this tutorial, we will explore the basics of prime numbers.
 Prime numbers play a crucial role in cryptography, making it essential to understand them for learning zero-knowledge proofs.